- Undergraduate Students

 The following are a general guide but there are some exceptions: students are asked to check with the relevant academic school within the university.

-- There are some exemptions for students who have previously undertaken degree level study in English or who have followed a high school programme of A levels or IB.
+- There are some exemptions for students who have previously undertaken degree-level study in English or who have followed a high school programme of A levels or IB.

-- Students can take a Pre-sessional Academic English course before they start their degree to build their confidence in English and develop their study strategies.
+- The pre-sessional Academic English course is recommended for students who are not at the required level or who wish to build their confidence in English and develop their study strategies before they start their degree.
 Successful progression to a Heriot-Watt degree in the same academic year attracts a discount of 50% of the pre-sessional fee.